Revelation 17

 Revelation 17 is the seventeenth chapter of the Book of Revelation or the Apocalypse to John in the New Testament of the Christian Bible.
-The book is traditionally attributed to John the Apostle, but the precise identity of the author remains a point of academic debate.
+The book is traditionally attributed to John the Apostle, but the identity of the author remains a point of academic debate.
 This chapter describes the judgment of the Whore of Babylon ("Babylon the Harlot").

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 18 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are among others: